Kotlin/kotlinx.serialization/docs/polymorphism.md

 ### Serializing interfaces

 We can update the previous example and turn `Project` superclass into an interface.
 However, we cannot mark an interface itself as `@Serializable`.
-One possible practical default behaviour is to make them polymorphically serializable.
+No problem.
+Interfaces cannot have instances by themselves.
-Thus all interfaces are considered to be implicitly serializable with the [PolymorphicSerializer] strategy.
+Interfaces can only be represented by instances of their derived classes.
+Interfaces are used in the Kolin language to enable polymorphism, so all interfaces are considered to be implicitly serializable with the [PolymorphicSerializer] strategy.
+We just need to mark thier implementing classes as `@Serializable` and register them.

 <!--- INCLUDE
 import kotlinx.serialization.modules.*